bentomhall/nih-system/homebrewery/core.homebrew.md

 ## Making an Attack

 Whether you're striking with a melee weapon, firing a weapon at range, or making an attack roll as part of a spell, an attack has a simple structure.
-The game does not model changes in modifiers and conditionals during an attack---whatever was true at when the attack was declared is true throughout unless specifically overriden by another ability.
+The game does not model changes in modifiers and conditionals during an attack.
+Whatever was true at when the attack was declared is true throughout unless specifically overriden by another ability.

 - **Choose a target.** Pick a target within your attack's range: a creature, an object, or a location.
 The target cannot have total cover from you.
 - **Determine modifiers.** The GM determines whether the target has cover and whether you have advantage or disadvantage against the target.
 In addition, spells, special abilities, and other effects can apply penalties or bonuses to your attack roll.
 - **Resolve the attack.** You make the attack roll.
 On a hit, you roll damage, unless the particular attack has rules that specify otherwise.
 Some attacks cause special effects in addition to or instead of damage.

 If there's ever any question whether something you're doing counts as an attack, the rule is simple: if you're making an attack roll, you're making an attack.
-And vice versa--attacks require attack rolls unless the ability specifically describes itself as an attack and calls for some other resolution method (such as the Grapple or Shove special attacks below).
+And vice versa: attacks require attack rolls unless the ability specifically describes itself as an attack and calls for some other resolution method (such as the Grapple or Shove special attacks below).

 ### Attack Rolls